Please screenshot this page and send it to info@mim-essay.com

 Your pre-MBA experience plays a big role in how easy your transition will be after MBA.

-• Wharton is clearly stronger
+• Finance/Commerce: Wharton is usually stronger.

 Final Insight for Indian Students